As a budding blogger, you might have encountered the term ‘URL slug' and scratched your head in puzzlement.

 Ever noticed that last part of a web address after the slash?

-Yup, that's it.
-The URL slug is the part of a web address that typically comes after the domain name and gives you a hint about the page's content.
+Yup, that's the URL slug.
+It's the part of a web address that typically comes after the domain name and gives you a hint about the page's content.

 In other words, a URL slug is the exact location of a specific page on the internet.
-There are page slugs and post slugs — all pointing to important places on your website.
+There are page slugs and post slugs.
+And they all point to important places on your website.

-For example, if you look in the search bar for this post you're reading, you'll see something like this:
+For example, if you look in the search bar for the post you're reading, you'll see something like this:

-It's a seemingly minor detail that can have a surprisingly significant impact on your website's performance, and it's very important for SEO (Search Engine Optimization).
+It's a seemingly minor detail.
+But it has a surprisingly significant impact on your website's performance.
+And it's very important for SEO (Search Engine Optimization).

 So, now you know what a URL slug is!